SAP-samples/fsm-extension-sample/README.md

 # SAP Field Service Management Extension Sample Repository
-This sample provides a template that helps generate skeleton of the fsm extension application project.
+This sample provides a template that helps generate skeleton of the FSM extension application project.

 # Description
 In SAP Field Service Management, customers can deploy an extension application to Kyma or any Kubernetes-based cluster, which can then be integrated into the SAP Field Service Management.